How Much Does It Cost to Remodel a Pool in 2025?

 Replacing Coping

-Coping is a protective lip around a pool that helps prevent water from seeping behind the pool wall.
-Replacing coping usually costs $30 to $50 per linear foot, depending on the type.
+Replacing pool coping—the protective edge that prevents water from seeping behind your pool walls—typically costs between $30 and $50 per linear foot, depending on the material.

 Pool Step Replacement